rapidsai/deployment/source/cloud/nvidia/brev.md

         want to work with.
 Note, you will not be able to resize the instance once created.
       - Create a name for your launchable, and deploy.
    2. **Docker Compose**: For a custom container that you can tailor to your needs.
       - You can provide a `docker-compose.yaml` via url o from a local file.
-The structure should be as follow
+In the following template, make sure to replace `<name_of_your_github_repo>` in the `volumes` path, with the name of your repository if you have one.
+Otherwise, remove the `volumes`entry.

       ```yaml
       services: